 Meet Team 7530

 We are B.O.S.
 Robotics Team 7530, a FIRST Robotics team at Watertown-Mayer High School.
-This is our 5th season and we welcome students in grades 7-12 to be a part of our team.
+We welcome students in grades 7-12 to be a part of our team.

 It's More Than Robot Building